archethic-foundation/archethic-docs/docs/learn/sharding/beacon-chain/explorer.md

 So in this time interval beacon transactions are sealing the transaction in the current beacon summary transaction and replicates the transactions to other nodes.

 ### Subset
-`ARCHEthic` Blockchain have 256 subsets, from 00 to FF [0-255] (two nimbles) as the byte capacity and the first byte of the transaction.
+`Archethic` Blockchain have 256 subsets, from 00 to FF [0-255] (two nimbles) as the byte capacity and the first byte of the transaction.

 ## Process to get transaction notifications